MBKraus/Python_Portfolio__VaR_Tool/README.md

  - 5% Variance-Covariance Value-at-Risk (VaR) estimates on an individual stock- and portfolio basis
  - 5% Monte Carlo simulated (along Geometric Brownian Motion) Value-at-Risk (VaR) estimates on an individual stock basis

- - stock return correlation matrix
+ - stock return correlation heatmap
  <br>

 In addition, the data retrieved from Yahoo Finance can be exported in CSV-format through the checkbox on the MainFrame.